 The guides are very knowledgable about the glacier and make sure to take you to interesting areas such as small ice caves, large crevices, and my favourite, a sinkhole (pictured above).
 Rest assured, our guide did cut us some stairs and ensure that the hole at the bottom of the sink hole was smaller than human size before she let us in!

-Whilst we’ve rated this experience as ‘accomplished’ it is very accessible to anyone who is mobile and with a reasonable level of fitness.
+this experience is accessible to anyone who is mobile and with a reasonable level of fitness.
 You don’t have to been a mountaineer, previous experience and you don’t even have to own any technical gear.

 If you’re considering trying something out of the ordinary, hiking a glacier is an unforgettable and awe inspiring experience that you really need to try!